King Kaluha: Independent circuit (2006–2009)

-Semi-retirement (since 2010)
+Semi-retirement (2010-present)

 On March 6, 2010, Alegado defeated Chest Flexor at "IWC Clearfield Cataclysm 2" in Clearfield, Pennsylvania.
 Three weeks later, he beat Doink the Clown at a show for Slam Championship Wrestling in Gloucester City, New Jersey.
 In May 2010, Alegado was one of several independent stars to appear for a weekend supercard in King of Prussia to raise awareness about childhood autism.
 It was promoted by Tom Brandi under the American Wrestling Federation banner.
 Proceeds from the event went to Autism Speaks.
 On June 4, 2010, Alegado wrestled Jimmy Snuka for an East Coast Pro Wrestling show in Amsterdam, New York.

 On October 15, 2011, Alegado took part in a special benefit show held in East Norriton, Pennsylvania.
 The event was organized by Tom Brandi to celebrate National Breast Cancer Awareness Month with a portion of the proceeds being donated to the Susan G. Komen for A Cure foundation.
 On November 5, Alegado wrestled Kid Kattrell at a National Championship Wrestling event in York, Pennsylvania for the promotion's heavyweight championship.
 Alegado's "management team" under "Playboy" Jonathan Luvstruk were banned from the building during the bout.
 On November 12, Alegado was inducted into the IPWA Hall of Fame as part of Devastation Wrestling Federation's tribute to Larry Sharpe.
 He made an appearance for the Worldwide Wrestling Alliance that same month.
 On December 10, 2011, Alegado defeated Amadeus Thorn at the Silver Wing Arena in Gilbertsville, Pennsylvania.
 On September 23, 2012, Alegado wrestled Steve Corino in a "student vs. teacher" match in Birdsboro, Pennsylvania for the DREAMS Project.

 On March 1, 2014, Alegado was inducted into the Maryland Wrestling Federation Hall of Fame along with Barry Hardy, The Stro, Thunder Morgan, Rockin’ Rebel, Johnny Rambo and Ed DeWitt.
 Since 2014, Alegado has been wrestling for Right Coast Pro in Newark, Delaware.
 In the summer of 2015, Alegado entered a championship tournament for the RCP Heavyweight Championship.
 He made it to the semi-finals at RCP Festivus where he lost to Steeler in a 3-Way Dance also involving Chachi.

+As of 2026, he still wrestles at 67.